Time is an illusion and love transcends all…

 Are we making a self-fulfilling prophecy when we blame Mercury Retrograde for our problems?
 Probably.
 If so this is an error in judgment when we blame Mercury retrograde for problems that could happen at any time.
 What about all the events that go right during the Mercury retrograde period?
 When you look for problems through the filter of Mercury retrograding are you not more likely to find them?
+Western Astrologers make the problems of Mercury Retrograde worse by playing on our fears.
+They write about adversity and those wishing to know more feed into these fears and make matter worse.
+Western Astrology assumes that the energies of a planet in retrograde make the energies go inward.
 This is deductive logic at work.
 Communications are difficult as I look for all the examples that make my case.
 But logic is does not always reveal truth, for example – if all cops wear blue than if I am wear blue I must be a cop.
 When we fall victim to astrology, mainly Mercury Retrograde we may unwittingly fall into victim-think.
 Is it not better to rise to a challenge by meeting it when we feel able to do so, than running away because we are afraid?

 Since Mercury is the closest planet to Earth and it is closer still during a retrograde period (usually 3 weeks 3 times per year) it follows that the electromagnetic influences may be more intense than when Mercury appears in direct motion (going forward against the background planets and stars).
 There seem to be three choices that could be made with regard to Mercury retrograding.